Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 the right-hand-side of Google Meet then you can go into the settings and confirm that your audio and video are working correctly.
 Please note that you must complete these steps before the start of our first class next week.

+-- If you laptop and Internet connection will support it, please configure Google Meet to transmit and receive video at the 720p resolution.
+Picking these settings will ensure that you can read all of the video content that I stream to you and that everyone else in the class can clearly see your face.
+If you find that your connection drops regularly or the video becomes choppy or irregular then you can pick a lower level of video quality and see if that helps.

 After clicking this link, please make sure that you take the following steps: